 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or slight bruising.
 This soon goes away.

 Why the Test is Performed

-Methemoglobinemia has several causes, many of which are genetic.
+Methemoglobinemia has several causes, many of which are genetic (problem with your genes).
 This test is used to tell the difference between methemoglobinemia caused by the lack of a protein called cytochrome b5 reductase and other types that are passed down through families (inherited).
 Your doctor will use the results of this test to help determine your treatment.

-Normally, methylene blue rapidly lowers the levels of methemoglobin in the blood.
+Normally, methylene blue quickly lowers the level of methemoglobin in the blood.

 What Abnormal Results Mean

-You may have a rare form ofmethomoglobinemia if this testdoes not significantly lower blood levels of methemoglobin.
+You may have a rare form of methemoglobinemia if this test does not significantly lower the blood level of methemoglobin.